-Historical Photo of the Week: A view looking north from the roof of a building on Van Buren Street, showing a Metropolitan Elevated Rail bridge and the South Branch of the Chicago River, September 1, 1903.I need to research which railroad owned the freight house on the left.
-This is Pennsy/PFW&C territory.
+Historical Photo of the Week: A view looking north from the roof of a building on Van Buren Street, showing a Metropolitan Elevated Rail bridge and the South Branch of the Chicago River, September 1, 1903.That was a Pennsy/PFW&C freight house on the left.

 |Brian Morgan posted|